How to Conduct Your Own Oral History Project

 Neuenschwander, John A. A Guide to Oral History and the Law.
 (Oxford University Press, 2009).

 Charlton, Thomas L., Lois E. Myers and Rebecca Sharpless, eds.
 Handbook of Oral History.
 (Alta Mira Press, 2006).

 Kathryn Anderson, Susan Armitage, Dana Jack, and Judith Wittner, “Beginning Where We Are: Feminist Methodology in Oral History.”
 Oral History Review 15 (Spring 1987): 106.

 Gluck, Sherna Berger and Daphne Patai.
 Women’s Words: The Feminist Practice of Oral History.
 New York: Routledge, 1991.

 Historical records document the specific achievements and contributions AAUW women have made throughout history.
 Stories from AAUW members are an equally important part of that history.

-Nearly all AAUW states have given historical societies or university libraries access to the local AAUW archival collections.
-They are processed, cataloged, and made available for public research.
+Nearly all AAUW states have given historical societies or university libraries access to the local AAUW archival collections and made available for public research.